CFHS code : HT487

 Mildred was born in Saffron Walden in 1888, her parents being Charles George Worledge (1859‒1940), a commercial traveller in groceries, and Elizabeth Ann (‛Bertha’; 1860‒before 1911) Worledge (née King).
 The family lived at East Street, Saffron Walden, but by 1901 had moved to 141 Gwydir Street (Petersfield), Cambridge.

-Mildred was a member of the Voluntary Aid Detachment (V.A.D.), an organization founded in 1909, providing field nursing services in hospitals in Britain and overseas, particularly active in the two world wars.
+Mildred was a member of the Voluntary Aid Detachment (V.A.D.), an organisation founded in 1909, providing field nursing services in hospitals in Britain and overseas, particularly active in the two world wars.
 (Vera Brittain and Agatha Christie are two of the better known members of the V.A.D., both of whom wrote about their experiences during the First World War: in A Testament of Youth and Autobiography, respectively.)
 Mildred joined the Cambridgeshire 8 V.A.D. when it was founded in about 1910.
 She took a keen interest in the work of the Red Cross, and was a member of the Red Cross Society.

 During the war, she worked as a volunteer nurse at Addenbrooke’s Hospital and St Chad’s Hospital.
 St Chad’s, a large house, 84 Grange Road in west Cambridge, was used as a convalescent hospital during the First World War, and was run by the Red Cross using V.A.D. nurses.
 The house was at the southwest corner of the First Eastern General Hospital, opposite Herschel Road and was used to care for its convalescents, so freeing up beds for incoming war casualties.
 (It now houses students of St Catharine’s College.)